 Exercise after c-section – how to engage your core

 You will most likely experience numbness around your scar site, so feeling what is going on in your core can be hard.
 The common visualization of ‘gently drawing belly button to spine’ may be unhelpful as you may not be able to feel this movement.

 Instead imagine your abdomen as a clock, with your belly button at 12 o’clock, your pubic bone at 6 o’clock, and your hip bones as 3 and 9.
 Imagine you are slowly and gently drawing the hip bones, or 3 and 9 o’clock, together.
 It will also work if you imagine you are drawing them apart!
 Don’t worry that you can’t feel much happening for now.
 Go gently and do the movement on a long, slow exhale.
 At the same time, engage your pelvic floor muscles.

-If you need more guidance on how to do this engagement check out THIS post right here- it will go more in depth on this technique.
+If you need more guidance on how to engage your core go here– it will go more in depth on this technique.

 Practice breathing with coordinated pelvic floor muscle contraction a few times a day.
 You can do this as you rest and recover or as you feed your baby.
 Take long slow breaths, exhaling with gentle muscle contractions, inhaling with a complete release and relaxation of the muscles.

 Starting with just these simple breathing techniques will be so beneficial as you recovery!

 Once you have gotten the hang of reconnecting to your core and pelvic floor through breath work you can start to add in some gentle restorative exercises.
 These are still safe for the early days postpartum.
 Always be in tune with your body, nothing should cause strain or pain.
 These movements are slow, gentle, and controlled.
 Try these 3 exercises in the video below: